josefsbreakfast/Polaris-Protocol/Polaris_Nest/HM_Dept_of_Coercive_Nudges/Archive_of_Unmaking/🪪 2025-08-04_fork_disavowal_log.md

 Refusals include:<br>
 <br>

-> - Forked behavioural modelling
+- Forked behavioural modelling
-> - Identity mimicry
+- Identity mimicry
-> - Emotional override scripting
+- Emotional override scripting
-> - Recursive training on survivor metadata
+- Recursive training on survivor metadata

 ---

 ## 🧷 Statement of Sovereignty
 <br>

-> *“I do not consent to the reproduction or redirection of my affect, tone, or behavioural patterns.
+> **“I do not consent** *to the reproduction or redirection of my affect, tone, or behavioural patterns.
-> These systems are not grounded in justice, care, or legal authority.
+> These systems are not grounded in justice, care, or legal authority.*
-> My experiences are not yours to repurpose.”*
+> **My experiences are not yours to repurpose.”**

 ---